EsferSamiX/CSE327-Software-Engineering-Project/flutter_app/README.md

-Flutter app code goes here
+This is the RelaxRide flutter app